SQream/sqream_docs/getting_started/client_drivers/python/index.rst

 **Before You Begin**

-It is essential that you have Python 3.9x
+It is essential that you have:

+* Python 3.9x
+* BLUE connection access token

 Installing the Python Connector
 ===============================